-How JT can keep your IoT deployment connected
+How JT IoT can keep your IoT deployment connected

-If you're having a difficult time choosing between NB-IoT and Cat-M1, JT can help you pick the right solution based on your needs.
-JT offers traditional cellular networks for more complex IoT devices, and JT is working at integrating NB-IoT and Cat-M1 to extend our connectivity solutions.
-This means you can keep all of your IoT devices connected on the network that best suits your business requirements.
+If you're having a difficult time choosing between NB-IoT and Cat-M1, JT IoT can help you pick the right solution based on your needs.
+JT IoT offers traditional cellular networks for more complex IoT devices, and JT IoT is working at integrating NB-IoT and Cat-M1 to extend our connectivity solutions.
+This means you can keep all of your IoT devices connected to the network that best suits your business requirements.

 Keeping an IoT project connected can be a challenge, but it doesn't have to be!
 With new connectivity solutions being innovated specifically for the IoT industry, you can find the option that works best for your project's needs.